OBOAcademy/obook/docs/tutorial/fhkb.md

 ### Acknowledgements

-This tutorial was realised as part of the Semantic Web Authoring Tool (SWAT) project (seehttp:
-//www.swatproject.org), which is supported by the UK Engineering and Physical Sciences Research Council (EPSRC) grant EP/G032459/1, to the University of Manchester, the University of Sussex and the Open University.
+This tutorial was realised as part of the Semantic Web Authoring Tool (SWAT) project (see http://www.swatproject.org), which is supported by the UK Engineering and Physical Sciences Research Council (EPSRC) grant EP/G032459/1, to the University of Manchester, the University of Sussex and the Open University.